Year-end bookkeeping tasks: Tips for closing your business’ books

 What is year-end closing?

 Year-end closing is an essential part of year-end bookkeeping.
-This task focuses on taking the proper steps to ensure your small business’ financial transactions are recorded and up to date.
+It focuses on taking the proper steps to ensure your small business’ financial transactions are recorded and up to date.

-At year-end, the goal is to balance your small business’ books for a 12-month time frame, given you operate on a calendar-year schedule.
+At year-end, the goal is to balance your small business’ books for a 12-month time frame.
+This assumes your fiscal year aligns with the calendar-year.
 It’s important to do this because it:

-• Allows you to make better financial decisions in the future year
+- Allows you to make better financial decisions in the coming fiscal year

 Bookkeeping forms and documents year-end checklist

-Before you can start to mark tasks off your to-do list, you’ll need to gather your important bookkeeping and tax forms and documents.
-Review this year-end checklist for that paperwork.
+Before you can start to mark tasks off your to-do list, you’ll need to gather your important bookkeeping documents and tax forms.
+Review this fiscal year end checklist for the paperwork you’ll need to get ready.

 Year-end checklist for bookkeeping tasks

 What can you do to get your books in order?
-Below are seven year-end bookkeeping checklist items for you to plan for.
+Below are seven fiscal year-end bookkeeping checklist items to plan for.

 Whether you have just one or several employees, payroll-related duties should be counted in your year-end tasks, To this end, make sure your payroll records are up to date.
-Additionally, make sure Form 941, which report your quarterly tax withholding amount for employer payments and FICA taxes, are submitted for each quarter.
+Additionally, make sure Form 941, which report your quarterly tax withholding amount for employer payments and FICA taxes, are submitted.

 Beyond that, spot check:

 It’s also wise to run a final payroll report.
-If you use Block Advisors’ professional payroll services, we can take the load off this somewhat complex task.
+If you use Block Advisors’ professional payroll services, we can take the burden of this somewhat complex task off your shoulders.

 2 – Complete the appropriate forms from employees and contractors